-Self-cultivated Edible Fungi
+Self-cultivated Shiitake Mushrooms

-Most of our self-cultivated edible fungi, such as shiitake mushroom and black fungus, are harvested and sold as fresh produce, while the remaining undergo further processing before being sold as dried products.
+Most of our self-cultivated shiitake mushrooms are harvested and sold as fresh produce, while the remaining undergo further processing before being sold as dried products.
 They are sold mainly to wholesalers of agricultural food products in the PRC, who in turn sell our products to restaurants, supermarkets and retailers.
-Cultivation period is from October to April.
+The harvesting period is from October to April.